How It Works

 Any resident of British Columbia, over the age of 16.

-A research study is science-based approach to advancing health care.
-Typically they examine the effects of certain interventions—like a new treatment, drug, device or behaviour.
+A Research Study is science-based approach to advancing health care.
+Typically, they examine the effects of certain interventions—like a new treatment, drug, device, or behavior.
 The goal is to answer specific questions related to preventing, diagnosing, or treating a disease or disorder.

 A clinical trial is a type of research study that typically involves an intervention that examines testing the way patients are treated for their condition.
-This could involve testing a new drug, procedure or other intervention—like making a change to someone’s lifestyle through exercise or diet.
+This could involve testing a new drug, procedure, or other intervention—like making a change to someone’s lifestyle through exercise or diet.
 Generally, this opportunity is for people who are exploring new treatments under the guidance of their medical team or those who wish to participate as a healthy control.

-To learn more about what clinical trials are about, visit It Starts With Me.
+To learn more about clinical trials visit It Starts With Me

 Patient partners are a bit like volunteer research assistants, but the difference is they help in the creation of the actual study itself by providing feedback to the Researcher of the study, through the perspective of a patient so that it is “patient-oriented”.
 They may help researchers identify and prioritize research topics or questions, design studies, develop grant proposals, prepare for the execution of a study, collect data, analyze and interpret data, or to translate or disseminate knowledge in order to improve the overall experience of the study.

 Questions about being a patient partner in research?